 In the event of the death of a member of an employee's immediate family, full-time employees will be granted up to three (3) consecutive days of paid bereavement leave.
 Part-time employees shall receive prorated leave (equal to percent FTE).
 "Immediate Family" shall be defined as spouse, domestic partner, parent, grandparent, parent-in-law, grandparent-in-law, sibling, sibling-in-law, or child.

-All other funeral leave shall be personal, vacation, or unpaid leave, unless authorized by the Superintendent.
-Bereavement leave may be used in half-day increments.
+All other funeral leave shall be personal, vacation, or unpaid leave.
+Bereavement leave may be used in half day increments.